 Elsewhere, Death Dimension (1978) concerns the weapons potential of a weather control device; the black comedy Deal of the Century (1983) features a robot plane; Eraser (1996) features the use of particle beam guns; and Freedom Strike (1998) concerns a computer chip that controls weaponry.

 In the novel ideas department, Bells (1981) concerns a madman who can transmit explosions via telephone, while Live Wire (1992) concerns terrorists who employ a liquid that when drunken turns a person’s body into an explosive.
 Ignition (2001) concerns the attempts to use a space launch as a presidential assassination tool.
+Super Tanker (2011) dealt with the problems in disposing of an unstable antimatter weapon being carried aboard the title vessel.

 In the theme Fims About Biowarfare, we also have a number of films that can be grouped as techno-thrillers and concern the theft, ransom and fight to prevent the release of deadly contaminants.
 Such plots can be seen in the likes of The Satan Bug (1965), Deadly Outbreak (1995), The Patriot (1998), Chill Factor (1999) and Mission: Impossible III (2006).